How To Get Diagnosed With Anxiety: Understanding Symptoms Of Anxiety Disorders

 According to the Anxiety and Depression Association of America, selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and benzodiazepines can be used to treat anxiety disorders.
 SSRIs are commonly prescribed for long-term treatment.
 Other forms of anti-anxiety medication, particularly benzodiazepines, are usually prescribed for short-term treatment—often for people with anxiety disorders that produce severe symptoms.
 Always consult with a healthcare provider prior to starting or stopping any medication.

-Lifestyle changes to find symptom relief
+Lifestyle changes to find symptom relief for anxiety disorders

 There are several lifestyle changes that can help people with anxiety alleviate their symptoms.
 Maintaining balanced eating habits, exercising regularly, and getting enough sleep can improve treatment outcomes and reduce the severity of symptoms.
 There is also evidence that herbal remedies can be efficacious in reducing anxiety.
 Additionally, support groups can provide individuals with the chance to connect with other people who are experiencing anxiety.
 The Anxiety and Depression Association of America has both its own online communities and a list of local support groups.
 The National Alliance on Mental Illness also hosts support groups across the United States.

-Online therapy for anxiety disorders
+Online therapy for generalized anxiety disorder and other types of anxiety disorders

 A therapist can help you determine whether you may be experiencing a specific disorder (for example, generalized anxiety disorder or social anxiety disorder), as well as identify strategies and skills that may help you manage your anxiety over the long term.
 Since anxiety is unlikely to resolve on its own without professional treatment, it’s generally recommended that you reach out for help if you’re experiencing symptoms.

 Many people living with symptoms of anxiety choose online therapy because it’s more convenient for them.
-With online therapy through a platform like BetterHelp, you can meet with a licensed therapist virtually via phone, video, or in-app messaging—all from the comfort of home.
+With online therapy through a platform like BetterHelp, you can meet with a licensed therapist virtually via phone, video, or in-app messaging—all from the comfort of your home.
 Online sessions are also often more affordable than in-office appointments.
 Research suggests that online therapy may be as effective as in-person therapy in many cases when it comes to the treatment of anxiety as well.

 Takeaway